-The NAEG program helps to reconnect neighborhoods divided by infrastructure.
+The RCN program helps to reconnect neighborhoods divided by infrastructure.
 Cities, towns, and villages can use funds to address local infrastructure projects such as removing, replacing, or retrofitting highways and freeways.
 This grant program supports equitable transportation planning and will allow residents to become more active in the infrastructure projects that negatively impact them and their surrounding environment.
 The NAEG program was established to remove surface transportation structures (e.g. highways or viaducts) to increase connectivity in disadvantaged or underserved communities, and planning/capacity-building activities in these communities.
 The program aligns with federal administration policies and priorities on Safety, Economic Strength, Equity, Climate and Sustainability and Transformation, and Organization Excellence.
 Download the grant summary.

 Bootcamp Structure